Geometry, Computation, and Optimality in Stochastic Optimization: Introduction

-When $\Theta = \R^d$ and $h$ is Euclidean, that is, $h(\theta) = \half \dotp{\theta}{A\theta}$ for some $A \succ 0$, the updates are linear in the observed gradients $g_i$, as $\theta_k = -\stepsize_k A^{-1} \sum_{i \le k} g_i$.
-Drawing a parallel between $\Phi$ in the Gaussian sequence model~\cite{DonohoLiMa90} and $h$ in dual averaging~\eqref{eq:da}, a natural conjecture is that a dichotomy similar to that for the Gaussian sequence model holds for stochastic and online convex optimization: if $\Theta$ is quadratically convex, there is a Euclidean $h$ (yielding ``linear'' updates) that is minimax rate optimal, while there exist non-quadratically convex $\Theta$ for which Euclidean distance-generating $h$ are arbitrarily suboptimal.
-We show that this analogy holds almost completely, with the caveat that we fully characterize minimax rates when the subgradients lie in a quadratically convex set or a weighted $\ell_r$ ball, $r \ge 1$.
-(This issue does not arise for the Gaussian sequence model, as the observations $Y$ come from a fixed distribution, so there is no notion of alternative norms on $Y$.)
+Drawing a parallel between $\Phi$ in the Gaussian sequence model and $h$ in dual averaging~\eqref{eq:da}, we show that because of duality gaps in certain min-max problems, a dichotomy holds for stochastic and online convex optimization similar to that holding for the Gaussian sequence model: if $\optdomain$ is quadratically convex, there is a Euclidean $h$ (yielding linear updates~\eqref{eq:da}) that is minimax rate optimal for problem~\eqref{eqn:problem}, while there exist non-quadratically convex $\optdomain$ for which Euclidean distance-generating $h$ are arbitrarily suboptimal.
+Taking a computational perspective, this means that for some problems one \emph{must} use more sophisticated methods than ``linear'' updates.
+We show that this analogy holds, though the measurement of a set's deviance from quadratic convexity, and hence the gap in attainable performance between linear and nonlinear methods, differs between Gaussian sequence models and stochastic optimization: there are constraint sets $\optdomain$ for which linear estimators are (rate) optimal in the Gaussian sequence model but not for stochastic optimization, and vice versa.